Explore IS-IS Data Structures

 x2.00-00 2 51440 1610 92 L2 0000.0000.0003.00-00 <>

-You can inspect the contents of an IS-IS LSP with a command similar to show isis database detail.
+You can inspect the contents of an IS-IS LSP with a command similar to show isis database detail14.
 Each IS-IS LSP contains numerous data items encoded as Type-Length-Value (TLV) triplets.
 The TLV values are usually displayed in a human-friendly format; you’d have to use a packet capture tool like tcpdump or wireshark to see the dirty details.

 The recognized IS-IS data types are collected in the IANA IS-IS TLV Codepoints registry; you’d usually see the following TLVs in a modern IPv4 network: